Panthers' Carter Verhaeghe: Game-time call

-Verhaeghe (undisclosed) will be a game-time decision for Friday's Game 6 versus Washington.
+Verhaeghe will be a game-time decision for Thursday's Game 2 versus the Lightning, David Dwork of Local 10 Miami reports.

-It'll be a huge loss for Florida if Verhaeghe is unable to go against the Capitals on Friday, as he's been the Panthers' best forward this postseason, leading the team with five goals and 10 points through five contests.
-Confirmation on his status for Game 6 likely wont be released until Florida takes the ice for pregame warmups.
+Verhaeghe's status for Thursday's contest likely won't be determined until the Panthers take the ice for pregame warmups, so fantasy managers hoping to deploy him in daily contests should plan accordingly.
+The 26-year-old forward has been excellent this postseason, having racked up six goals and 12 points through seven contests.

 More News